Campr-Project-Management/campr/index.md

 - **External Costs**: External Costs are expenses for outside services, investments in machinery or tools and others.
 - **Download PDF**: You can export the Project Contract as PDF to print and sign.

-Here you can find the Video-Tutorial for the Project Contract [![Here you can find the Video-Tutorial for the Project Contract](https://img.youtube.com/vi/Zp9fB7qOsK0/1.jpg)](https://www.youtube.com/Zp9fB7qOsK0)
+Here you can find the Video-Tutorial for the Project Contract:

+[![Here you can find the Video-Tutorial for the Project Contract](https://img.youtube.com/vi/Zp9fB7qOsK0/1.jpg)](https://www.youtube.com/Zp9fB7qOsK0)

 ### Organization